hans-jorg/stm32f746g/README-BOARD.md

 ### LCD

-The STM32F646 tem uma unidade de controle de LCD (LTDC) e também uma acelerado ChromeART (DMA2D)
+The STM32F646 has a LCD control interface and an accelerator, called ChromeART (DMA2D).

 The LCD unit is a 4.3" Liquid Crystal Display (LCD) display with Capacitive Touch Panel (CTP).
 It is produced by Rocktech under the code RK043FN48H-CT672B.

-It can display 16777216 colors (RGB888 interface).
+It is produced by Rocktech under the code RK043FN48H-CT672B.
+Its resolution is 480x272 and can display 16777216 colors (RGB888 interface).

 The main features are: